ClusterDB/ProcrastDonate/data-model.md

   depending on the value of `sort-by`.
 Used for pagination.

 ### POST
 Creates a new sponsorship for the given user.
-The body of the request must contain the task id being sponsored, the charity or charities being used, and the dollar amount at stake.
+The body of the request must contain the task id being sponsored and the dollar amount at stake.

 ## /users/\<username\>/activity
 Retrieves the timeline of recent activity by this user.
 This includes entries for any of the above event types